copernicus-mogley/zkav.club/opportunities/README.md

 * Pull quotes, moments, and through-lines from recordings.

-* Turn that into a clean text package: good titles, clean descriptions, useful tags, and the kind of context future creators, historians, and builders will thank us for.
+* Turn that into the text layer that makes the recording usable later: good titles, clean descriptions, useful tags, and the kind of context future creators, historians, and builders will thank us for.

 * Hand the text package to the Archivist (transcript + title/description/tags/quotes + any notes that help publish it right).